amcginlay/eks-demos/doc/11-clusterip-services/README.md

 # ctrl+c to quit loop
 ```

-Observe from the responses how the service distributes requests across all of the active pod replicas (see `localhostIP`)
+Observe the ec2IP and localhostIP changing with each of the invocations.
+These requests were sent to the jumpbox pod, which exists on just one of the worker nodes.
+However the replicas, which are spread across all the worker nodes, were all involved in servicing the requests.
+That's netfilter/iptables at work.
+When pods belonging to services are started/stopped, the k8s node-proxy agent on all worker nodes modify their routes, creating a kernel-level load balancer per service.

 We will use the jumpbox pod again so leave it in place for now.